Huaigan: Buddha and the Pure Land

+Huaigan's view is therefore that the Pure Land is on the level of the dependent nature, the level of cause and effect.
+He argues that Amitabha's Pure Land appears as pure and free of defilement due to the Buddha's power, but is actually with defilement (since it has the minds of ordinary beings within it).
+It is thus pure and impure, it appears as existent but is ultimately non-existent (since only the perfected nature is real).
+This view is a result of his consciousness-only philosophy which relies on the Yogacara theory of the three natures.

-Regarding the various types of beings born in the pure land, Huaigan lists several types based on their level of purity, each one perceiving the pure land in their own way (which matches their capacities).
-As their minds develop spiritually, their perception of the pure land also gradually becomes purer over time.
-As Marchman writes, this points to the universality of the pure land path since Huaigan emphasizes the diversity of lands, minds, appearances, and social classes to illustrate that Amitābha’s Pure Land, through the immense power of Amitābha’s vows, is open to all beings.
+Regarding the various beings born in the pure land, Huaigan lists several types based on their level of purity, each one perceiving the pure land in their own way (which matches their capacities).
+As their minds develop spiritually, their perception of the pure land is also gradually purified over time.
+As Marchman writes, this points to the universality of the pure land path since Huaigan emphasizes the diversity of lands, minds, appearances, and social classes to illustrate how Amitābha’s Pure Land, through the immense power of Amitābha’s vows, is open to all beings.
 The key idea, as summarized in the Qunyi lun, is that “there is not one method.”
 Huaigan highlights the flexibility and nuanced nature of this concept while underscoring that, despite the variety of methods, they remain harmonious and non-conflicting.

 Thus, for Huaigan, the pure land practice is accessible to all types of beings.
 As he writes, Pure Land can encompass:the worldling and the āryan [noble beings], covers both the small and the great [vehicles], can be done with or without characteristics, within both focused and scattered states of mind by those of sharp or dull capacities, within long or short time frames with much practice or only a little.